-- 1 From the InReach® page, select Conversations. - 2 Highlight a conversation, and select View Conversation. - 3 Select an option: - To send a quick message, select Send Quick Message (Sending a Quick Message, page 128). - To send a custom message, select Send Custom Message (Sending a Custom Message, page 128). - 4 Review the message, and select Send.
+- 1 From the InReach® page, select Conversations. - TIP: You can also access inReach conversations from All Communications > Conversations in the messages and warnings menu (Messages and Warnings, page 121). - 2 Highlight a conversation, and select View Conversation. - 3 Select an option: - To send a quick message, select Send Quick Message (Sending a Quick Message, page 109). - To send a custom message, select Send Custom Message (Sending a Custom Message, page 109). - 4 Review the message, and select Send.